centrofermi/wsc/README.md

 and Linux operating systems.

 ## MS Windows build environment
+In the following text `%WSC%` represents the folder where the WSC source repository is located.

+### Requirements
 - a recent version of Microsoft Windows 64-bit
 - [Arduino IDE](https://www.arduino.cc/en/Main/Software)
 - [CMake](https://cmake.org/) v3.10 or newer